relaymonkey/mitmproxy-helm/README.md

 # Introduction

 This Helm chart bootstraps a [mitmproxy](https://mitmproxy.org/) ([sponsor](https://github.com/sponsors/mhils)) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
 It is used as a proxy for capturing, debugging and auditing SSL/TLS encrypted traffic.
 Supported protocols are HTTP/1, HTTP/2 and WebSocket.
+Deploy mitmproxy at scale.

 # Install